tsedio/tsed/docs/tutorials/prisma-client.md

 }
 ```

-Now the Ts.ED generator is correctly configured you can go back (or follow) the tutorial to create the [PrismaService](/tutorials/prisma.md#)
+Now that the Ts.ED generator is correctly configured, you can go back (or follow) the tutorial to create your [first controller](/tutorials/prisma.html#create-controllers)